ComradDoge/DogeEU4/README.md

 ---------------------------------------------------------
 - "#Colonial Region Lock" for changes that blocks colonies from colonizing outside regions until independent
 - Localisation and province_names has New World Province Localisation mod import.
+- Due to being a goof, DST and DSE are Doge Shattered Europe related prefix

 # LORE